-People are starting Facebook pages that copy photos and recipes from food blogs and repost them on their page, either without attribution or improper attribution.
-Some even go as far as to claim the photos and recipes are theirs.
+People are starting Facebook pages with copied recipes and photos from food blogs and repost them on their page, either without attribution or improper attribution.
+Some even go as far as to claim the copied recipes and photos are theirs.
 And some are actually threatening the food bloggers who contact them.

 If this wasn’t bad enough, administrators of these Facebook pages encourage followers to “share” the recipe, which engages Facebook’s Edge Rank and throws their pages to the top of the pile.
 This sharing gets them thousands of “Likes” in just days.
 Some pages already have tens of thousands of followers after only a few days.